Wylde Green

 Wylde Green is a residential area within the town of Sutton Coldfield in Birmingham, England in the West Midlands.
-It was in the county of Warwickshire.
+It was historically part of Warwickshire.
 The area is in the Sutton Vesey ward.

 History

 In the 16th century, this area of barren common land was known as the Wyld and was sparsely populated.
-After the Enclosure Act of 1825, there was some development and in 1840 the growth of the population to about 60 led to the building of the first school.
+After the Sutton Coldfield Inclosure Act 1824 (5 Geo.
+4. c.
+14 Pr.), there was some development and in 1840 the growth of the population to about 60 led to the building of the first school.
 In the 1850s substantial Victorian mansions began to appear along the Birmingham Road.
 Highbridge Road and Station Road were laid out in 1858 in anticipation of the coming of the railway.
 The railway with its station at Wylde Green railway station opened in 1862 (now on the Birmingham to Lichfield suburban line).
 Urbanisation of the area proceeded rapidly thereafter.
 In 1923, the parish of Wylde Green was created out of that of Boldmere.

 In 1974 Sutton Coldfield, of which Wylde Green is a part, became part of the City of Birmingham.
 A consultative ballot in 2015 led to the formation of Royal Sutton Coldfield Town Council.
 The role of this organisation is the same as a parish council.
 Wylde Green falls under its authority.

 Until recently there was a 1950s disused nuclear bunker that would have played a key role in the control of the Birmingham area in the event of a nuclear attack.